pdumais/synth/modules/sequencer/README.md

 ## Gate
-The gate signal is simply the clock signal being relayed.
-So a 50% on time.
+The gate signal is fed to a monostable multivibrator that generates a gate signal at the same frequency than the input clock.
+The pulse width cn be adjusted beteen 160ms to 1.8s through a 10k potentionmeter

 ## Inputs / Outputs
 ### Inputs